-You’ll have plenty of time while in DC to lobby on Capitol Hill and meet with your U.S. Senators and Representatives!
+You’ll have plenty of time to lobby on Capitol Hill and meet with your U.S. Senators & Representatives!

 If you stay at the official conference hotel, the Hyatt Regency Washington on Capitol Hill, you’ll be just a five-minute walk from the U.S. Capitol!